 As an Amazon Associate we earn from qualifying purchases.

 If you had to name a deliciously cool and refreshing rum cocktail, you’d probably be thinking of the mojito.
-Today we’ll be breaking down the mojito into its classic components and then adding in a little twist to enhance the flavor in this lavender mojito recipe.
+Today I’ll be breaking down the mojito into its classic components and then adding in a little twist to enhance the flavor in this lavender mojito recipe.

 Quick Navigation